Randagio13/rapid-form/packages/rapid-form/README.md

 The `rapid-form` npm package is a tool designed to simplify the creation and management of forms in web applications.
 It provides a streamlined way to handle form state, validation, and submission, making it easier for developers to implement complex forms without having to write repetitive boilerplate code.

+Please refer to the [interactive documentation](https://randagio13.github.io/rapid-form/) that will provide you with all the necessary information about the involved hook and help you get started in a snap.

 ## Installation

 ```bash